Fikayo Tomori, Ollie Watkins and Aaron Ramsdale return to England squad for World Cup qualifiers

 With England in control at the top of Group I, they travel to the Pyrenees to face Andorra on October 9 before hosting Hungary at Wembley three days later.

-The home fixture against Hungary will be an emotional one with tributes to both Jimmy Greaves and fellow 1966 World Cup winner Roger Hunt, with the Football Association (FA) finalising plans on how the two players will be remembered.
+The home fixture against Hungary will be an emotional one following the recent deaths of Jimmy Greaves and fellow 1966 World Cup winner Roger Hunt.
+The Football Association (FA) is finalising plans on how the two players will be remembered.

 Southgate: Tomori performing under pressure

-Tomori has played eight times for AC Milan in all competitions this season and England manager Gareth Southgate has been impressed with how the 23-year-old has adapted to life in Italy.
+Tomori has played eight times for AC Milan in all competitions this season and England boss Southgate has been impressed with how the 23-year-old has adapted to life in Italy.

 "I thought he finished last season well," he said.
 "He's playing at a club where there's an expectation to win every week, so he's performing under pressure.